fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://vovohelo.medium.com/how-i-found-my-first-chrome-bug-cve-2021-21210-248a21272248">-How I found my first Chrome bug</a>

+<a href="https://giraffesecurity.dev/posts/dependabot-confusion/">-Dependabot Confusion: Gaining Access to Private GitHub Repositories using Dependabot</a>

 <a href="https://lspace.swyx.io/p/reverse-prompt-eng">-Reverse Prompt Engineering for Fun and (no) Profit</a>

 <a href="https://blog.oversecured.com/Two-weeks-of-securing-Samsung-devices-Part-2/">-The second part of discovered vulnerabilities in pre-installed apps on Samsung devices</a>